100 Useful Hawaiian Words + Phrases To Know Before Your Trip To Hawaii

 Other Commonly Used Hawaiian Phrases and Words

-Here are a final few words about Hawaii that may come in handy for everyday use during your time in Hawaii.
-Some are a a mix of Hawaiian and Hawaiian Pidgin.
+Here are a final few unique words about Hawaii that may come in handy for everyday use during your time in Hawaii.
+Some are a mix of cute Hawaiian terms and Hawaiian Pidgin.

 - A ‘o ia! — There you have it!
 Or You’ve got it!